ClickHouse/ClickHouse/docs/en/interfaces/cli.md

 # Command-line Client

 ClickHouse provides a native command-line client: `clickhouse-client`.
 The client supports command-line options and configuration files.
-For more information, see "[Configuring](#interfaces_cli_configuration)".
+For more information, see [Configuring](#interfaces_cli_configuration).

 [Install](../getting_started/index.md) it from the `clickhouse-client` package and run it with the command `clickhouse-client`.